 “Amazon’s entrance into Google Shopping will undoubtedly have a major impact on online retailers.
 As a paid traffic source, Google Shopping has been the most effective ad unit for our clients and oftentimes their biggest source of new customers,” Nolan Antonucci, performance manager at Exclusive Concepts claims.

 How can you make your PLAs stand out?
-Google allows star-ratings to display for the products being featured if the merchant meets certain criteria.
-Merchants must have at least 50 reviews across all of their products, and the product listed must have at least 3.
+Google allows star-ratings to display for the products being featured if the seller ratings meets certain criteria. s must have at least 50 reviews across all of their products, and the product listed must have at least 3.
 These ratings may be the differentiator to take on Amazon and other online retailers in this space.

 Look at the google product ratings page here to get more information on PLA requirements.